- Facebook Website Custom Audiences: What You Need to Know [Video]

 - Facebook Website Custom Audiences: Increase Fans, Traffic and Sales

 - Website Custom Audiences Workshop: Sign Up!

 I don’t recall the last time I was this excited about a new Facebook feature.
-Facebook has started rolling out Website Custom Audiences to all advertisers across Power Editor, Ads Manager and the ads API.
+Facebook has started rolling out A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. to all advertisers across Power Editor, Ads Manager and the ads API.

 Here’s what I want you to know: